swapnil1198s/Nightscout-test-scripting/README.md

 Jack Fraser, Jesse Deacon, Swapnil Srivastava

-How to run project readme is located within TestAutomation/docs
+How to run project readme is located within `TestAutomation/docs`

+Final documents can be found within `deliverables/`